thelevicole/my-road-to-python-mastery/README.md

 # My road to Python mastery

 A dumping ground for my progress learning Python.
-Most of these will be written in Python 3.7
+Most of these will be written for Python 3.7

 ### Basic usage
 Python 3 upwards is required, download and install from the official website [python.org](https://www.python.org/downloads/).